acoli-repo/rdf4discourse/discourse-markers/parcor/ted2020/Readme.md

 - Move gazetteer construction into main repo.
 - Consolidate scripts with `bibles/`.
 The ones here are newer, but mostly minor changes.
+- Add support for Chinese.
+This requires either character-based tokenization or a more advanced tokenization script such as https://github.com/fxsjy/jieba